btgsolutions_dataservices.rest package

 api_key (str) – User identification key.
 Field is required.

-get_interday_history_candles(market_type: str, ticker: str, start_date: str, end_date: str, corporate_events_adj: bool, rmv_after_market: bool, timezone: str, raw_data: bool = False)[source]
+get_interday_history_candles(market_type: str, ticker: str, start_date: str, end_date: str, corporate_events_adj: bool, rmv_after_market: bool, timezone: str, raw_data: bool = False, round: bool = True)[source]

 This method provides historical candles for a given ticket in determined period.